armalkoc/twn-demo-projects/Module_5/README.md

 DigitalOcean, Linux, Java, Gradle

 **Project Description:**
-- Setup and configura a server on DigitalOcean
+- Setup and configure a server on DigitalOcean
 - Create and configure a new Linux user on the Droplet (Security practice)
 - Deploy and run Java Gradle application on Droplet